lab11/busl/README.md

 Run it:
 python main.py --serial <Y|N>

-The serial flag is necessary for Arduino communication
+The serial flag is optional.
+Only use it for Arduino communication

 Public Mbus Feed:
 http://mbus.pts.umich.edu/shared/public_feed.xml